kadirpekel/seal/README.md

 ### Literals

-Literals in "seal" are used to represent values of integers and bytes.
+Literals in SEAL are used to represent values of integers and bytes.
 Integers are compiled to TEAL's `int` opcode, which pushes a 64-bit unsigned integer value onto the TEAL stack, while bytes are compiled to TEAL's `byte` opcode, which pushes a byte string value onto the TEAL stack.

 Literals can be used in expressions, assigned to variables, and passed as function arguments.
 For example: